bombchus/z64-music-wiki/docs/advanced/midi/rpns.md

 This page details a specific type of MIDI control change messages.

 ## About RPNs
 MIDI control changes include an **RPN**, which stands for Registered Parameter Numbers, which are extended.
 You can use RPNs in tandem with *Data Entry* messages to change various parameters in your `.mid` file.
 When using RPNs your first RPN (MIDI control change numbers 100 and 101; these can be sent in any order) should be sent in order to select the parameter you want to edit, then you send your Data Entry (MIDI control change numbers 6 and 38) message to set the value of the parameter.
-When your RPN messages are received, any Data Entry messages that are sent and received after in the same MIDI channel will change the parameter of your RPN messages; in order for your RPNs not to be changed by unwanted Data Entry messages you should send RPN Null messages so that the parameters won't be changed.
+When your RPN messages are received, any Data Entry messages that are sent and received after in the same MIDI channel will change the parameter of your RPN messages; in order for your RPNs not to be changed by unwanted Data Entry messages you should send RPN Null messages so that the parameters will not be changed.

 ### Pitch Bend Sensitivity
 This parameter allows you to change the pitch bend semitone range used in the channel the RPN and Data Entry messages have been sent to; it requires both Data Entry messages.
 The MIDI specification does not give information on the full range, meaning that it depends on the MIDI hardware or software you are using.